 What defines the boundary of the IBL?
-Many methods to determine $\delta_i$ exist in the literature~\cite{gul2022experimental}.
-Most are based on differences of wall-normal velocity gradients~\cite{elliott1958growth}, with others based on streamwise differences in flow variables such as turbulence intensity~\cite{li2021experimental}.
-Following our previous study \cite{cooke2024mesoscale} we choose the latter method, which uses the following equation:
+Many methods to determine $\delta_i$ exist in the literature{; most} are based on differences of the wall-normal velocity gradients, with others based on streamwise differences in flow variables~\cite{gul2022experimental}.
+Here, we follow the method of~\citeA{li2021experimental}, which takes streamwise differences in turbulence intensity, using the following equation:

 Equation \ref{eqn:delta_ibl} describes the difference {between two locations (given by the $\Delta$ operator)} of the normalized value of $\langle u'u' \rangle$, which is a function of streamwise ($x$) and wall-normal ($z$) coordinates, divided by the normalized distance between log-spaced streamwise stations.
 The value of $\delta_i$ at the upstream streamwise station is determined as the wall-normal height in which this difference approaches zero.
 Here, $U_\infty$ is the freestream velocity.
-For our simulations we choose a threshold value of $10^{-4}$ to represent convergence toward zero in Equation~\ref{eqn:delta_ibl}. {The} method {of}~\cite{li2021experimental} {was} compared against {other correlations for the same flow configuration} in~\citeA{gul2022experimental}, and was found to perform favorably as it provided similar values to the other methods investigated.}
+For our simulations we choose a threshold value of $10^{-4}$ to represent convergence toward zero in Equation~\ref{eqn:delta_ibl}. {The} method {of}~\cite{li2021experimental} {was} compared against {other correlations for the same flow configuration} in~\citeA{gul2022experimental}, {and was found to perform favorably as it provided similar values to the other methods investigated.}